Rasmus Dahlin Game Preview: Sabres vs. Flames

 Dahlin Stats vs. the Flames in 2022-23

-- Defensively, the Flames allowed 247 total goals (3.0 per game) to rank 13th in NHL action.
+- The Flames ranked 13th in goals against, allowing 247 total goals (3.0 per game) in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.